survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## DeprecationWarning

 Node may give a `DeprecationWarning` especially after webpack has been updated to a new major version.
 A plugin or a loader you are using may require updates.
 Often the changes required are minimal.
-To figure out where the warning is coming from, run webpack through Node: `node --trace-deprecation node_modules/.bin/webpack --env production`.
+To figure out where the warning is coming from, run webpack through Node: `node --trace-deprecation node_modules/.bin/wp --mode production`.

 It's important to pass the `--trace-deprecation` flag to Node to see where the warning originates from.
 Using `--trace-warnings` is another way and it will capture the tracing information for all warnings, not only deprecations.